pythonarcade/arcade/doc/programming_guide/sound.rst

 #.
 Platform-specific components or nearly-universal libraries
 #.
 Supported cross-platform media libraries, such as PyOgg or `FFmpeg`_

-.. warning:: To load through FFmpeg, you must use version 4 or 5!
+.. warning:: To load through FFmpeg, you must install FFmpeg 4.X, 5.X, or 6.X!

-             This is a requirement imposed by pyglet.
              See `pyglet's notes on installing FFmpeg <pyglet_ffmpeg_install_>`_.

 Everyday Usage
 """"""""""""""